-California Drought Caused Sierra Nevada Mountain Range To Grow An Inch
+California Drought Caused Sierra Nevada To Grow An Inch, NASA Researchers Say

 “When you took the water off, it rose.”

-Overall, the California drought resulted in the Sierra Nevada mountains rising 24 millimeters, or close to an inch.
+Overall, the California drought resulted in the Sierra Nevada rising 24 millimeters, or close to an inch.
 However, the Los Angeles Times added that the Sierra has since regained almost half of the water it had previously lost, which caused it to shrink about a half-inch since October 2015.

 Why did California's Sierra Nevada mountain range rise nearly an inch between 2011 and 2015?
 Find out: https://t.co/jTLr8CyE80 #AGU17 pic.twitter.com/23CSnP5ABS